nguyentkfsc0086/academic-website/content/list-100.md

   - block: markdown
     id: publication
     content:
-      title: My bucket list
+      title: My bucket list, inspired by Huyen Chip
       subtitle:
       text: |

-        - [ ] Get a PhD in Computational Biology, Bioinformatics,....
+        - [x] 1.
+Be kind and grateful
-        - [ ] Play a piano concerto with a symphony
+        - [ ] 2.
+Play a piano concerto with a symphony
-        - [ ] Mentor (at least) a person to apply to grad shcool
+        - [ ] 3.
+Mentor (at least) a person to apply to grad shcool
-        - [ ] Retire my parents
+        - [ ] 4.
+Retire my parents
+        - [ ] 5.
+Have a happy life
+        - [ ] 6.
+Go to Disneyland with Hoang Yen
+        - [ ] 7.
+Get a PhD in Computational Biology, Bioinformatics,....
+        - [ ] 8.
+Teach a college level class
+        - [ ] 9.
+Conduct a research
+        - [ ] 10.
     design:
       columns: 1
 ---